harshdevcode/Blogs-Project/posts/wordpress-page-post-restriction-addon.md

 thumbnail: '/blog/assets/2023/page-post-banner-image.webp'
 createdOn: '2023-10-07'
 updatedOn: '2023-10-07'
-ogTitle: 'WordPress Page and Post Restriction'
+ogTitle: 'What is Page and Post Restriction ?'
-ogDescription: 'Page restriction allows you to add restrictions for individual pages or for WordPress groups while multiple roles could be assigned to users simultaneously.'
+ogDescription: 'Page and Post Restriction plugin for WordPress is a perpetual, and stable plugin that helps you limit and secure admittance to your WordPress site in various manners.
+Page restrictions allow you to control who can view and/or edit individual pages.
+You can add restrictions for individual pages or for WordPress groups.'
 ogImage:
     url: '/blog/assets/2023/page-post-banner-image.webp'
 category: ['concepts']